ossdhaval/mysite/source/while-working/Learnings-as-open-source-community-manager.md

 - polyrepo to monorepo migration
 - community engagement: Hosting Office hours, meet-ups, community calls/events, PRs, issues and discussions, gitter, twitter,
 - Documentation and multimedia content creation

+## Gaining stars and forks

+- stars and forks can be bought for Rs.
+20 per star and Rs.
+20 per fork.
+Here: [stars](https://www.socialplug.io/services/buy-github-stars) [Fork](https://www.socialplug.io/services/buy-github-forks)
+- Create good first issues and help wanted issues
+- Go to colleges and offices for sessions on open source contributions.
+Here, you'll get bulk of people to star and contribute in one go.
+- Go to local identity and cyber security specific meetups and take sessions around how to contribute to Jans.
+- give interviews to podcasts, spotlight shows where you can show off your open source project.
+- Start your own live contribution stream where you show people how to contribute to the Janssen project